kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

 sounds.
 The basic approach is to use [XMLHttpRequest][xhr] for fetching sound files.

 The API supports loading audio file data in multiple formats, such as WAV, MP3, AAC, OGG and [others][formats].
-Please note that browser support for the different formats [varies][formats2].
+Browser support for different audio formats [varies][formats2].

 The following snippet demonstrates loading a sound sample:

     var dogBarkingBuffer = null;
     var context = new webkitAudioContext();